rfong/sustenance/food/coop_food.md

 - if I'm feeling spicy: tofu sticks with julienned ginger and thai chili paste
 - if I'm feeling crunchy: toasty tofu triangles with Taiwanese "pepper salt for fried chicken" seasoning (works best in cast iron with potato starch for extra crisp)

-veggies:
-- heat up a splash of neutral oil and a drizzle of sesame oil
-- saute julienned ginger & optionally minced garlic if you have time
+veggie options
-- add chopped chinese dark leafy greens; my favorites are chrysanthemum greens, on choy, yin choy. other solid options include bok choy, gai lan, spinach
+- chinese greens: saute julienned ginger in a splash of neutral oil and a drizzle of sesame oil. stirfry chopped dark leafy greens. my favorites are chrysanthemum greens, on choy, or yin choy. other solid options include bok choy, gai lan, spinach
+- simple 1-2-3 eggplant: stirfry chinese eggplant chonks until bright purple, add 1-2-3 ratio of chinkiang vinegar, shaoxing cooking wine, and normal-strength soy sauce, simmer until fork tender, drizzle with a tiny bit of honey
-- (sometimes if I'm feeling purple I'll do purple cabbage lightly stir-fried with fennel seeds instead)
+- purple cabbage: chop thinly and lightly stir-fry with fennel seeds. check if someone in the audience dislikes fennel seeds first

 serve with side/garnish of premade east asian pickles (I usually default to 福神漬, 柴漬け, pickled mustard greens, pickled ginger, or kimchi)

+### a slightly more laborious eggplant dish

+this is simplified from [Omnivore's Cookbook](https://omnivorescookbook.com/chinese-eggplant-with-garlic-sauce), which in turn looks like a simplified version of [Hannah Che's fish-fragrant eggplant recipe](https://www.simplyrecipes.com/hannah-che-fish-fragrant-eggplant-6890589).
+I have made Hannah Che's version once and it is unbelievably good, but very laborious.

+- pre-soak chinese eggplant chonks in salted water for 15+ min. pat dry. pan fry til golden and set aside
+- make a sauce from dark soy sauce watered down to normal soy sauce level, a spoonful of honey or sugar, and a spoonful of cornstarch
+- stirfry garlic, ginger, scallions
+- throw in the eggplant and sauce and stir til glossy and thickened a bit

 ### thai curry variant

-- use a can of coconut cream and a few stalks of smashed lemongrass when you make the rice
+- use a can of coconut cream and a few stalks of smashed lemongrass in the rice cooker. remove the lemongrass before serving
-- simmer the protein and veggies together in thai curry paste and more coconut cream with broth
+- simmer the protein and veggies together in thai curry paste, more lemongrass, and more coconut cream with broth

 ## baked/roasted candy of the earth